Interest Rate Hedge ETF (PFIX) Hits New 52-Week High

 More Gains Ahead?

-The fund has a positive weighted alpha of 67.78.
-So, there is a decent outlook ahead for those who want to ride this surging ETF.
+The fund has a positive weighted alpha of 77.20.
+So, there is a decent outlook ahead for those who want to ride this surging ETF a shade further.

 Want key ETF info delivered straight to your inbox?